Clive Mather

+Harold Clive Mather (born 19 September 1947) is an English executive and company director.
+From 2004 to 2007 he served as the president of Shell Canada.
+Mather is currently the chairman of the Church of England Pensions Board.

+Biography

-Clive Mather is the Chair of the Church of England Pensions Board having been appointed by General Synod on 20 February 2019.
+He is Chair of the Church of England Pensions Board having been appointed by General Synod on 20 February 2019.
 The Pensions Board provides pensions, housing and retirement services for those who have served or worked for the Church.
 It serves over 40,000 people across almost 700 employers and manages funds in excess of £2.8 billion.
 The Board actively engages with companies in which it is invested and is committed to managing its funds in a way that reflects the Church's teaching and values.
 It is the only pension provider offering schemes that fully comply with the Church of England ethical investment policies.